Guo Yike: Academic career

 In 1997, Guo was employed as a lecturer in the Department of Computing of Imperial College London and became a professor in 2002.
 He held the position until 2022.
 In April 2014, Guo founded the Data Science Institute.

 From 2014 to 2020, Guo served as Non-Executive Dean of the School of Computer Engineering and Science at Shanghai University.

 On 1 January 2020, Guo joined Hong Kong Baptist University as vice-president of Research and Development and Dean of Graduate School.

 In late 2022, Guo left Imperial College to become provost of HKUST.

 Other ventures

 In 1998, Guo founded InforSense, an Imperial College Spin-out company.
 The company developed and rolled out core technology for big data processing in the pharmaceutical industry.
 It was sold in 2009.

+Guo currently serves as the director of Hong Kong Generative AI Research and Development Centre which has released HKChat.

 Controversies

 In late 2023, a BBC Channel 4 documentary, "Secrets and Power: China in the UK" investigated Chinese state interference with UK institutions and repression of dissidents on UK soil.

 It reported Guo wrote eight papers with collaborators from Shanghai University on developing ways to use AI to control fleets of drone ships.
 In 2019, Imperial College signed a £3m research deal with JARI (Jiangsu Automation Research Institute), a Chinese research institute with links to the Chinese military.
 The goals were to advance maritime forecasting, computer vision and intelligent manufacturing "for civilian applications" although military end-uses were also in consideration.
 The research deal was terminated in 2021 and Imperial College said that it returned the funding associated with the partnership.
 Guo said his papers were "basic" and "written to help expand our existing base of scientific or technological knowledge rather than immediately solve specific real-world problems".
 He added: “The papers include viewpoints that can benefit societies worldwide.”